warmist/scripts/docs/fix/empty-wheelbarrows.rst

 ``fix/empty-wheelbarrows --dry-run``
     Lists all wheelbarrows that would be emptied and their contents without performing the action.
 ``fix/empty-wheelbarrows --quiet``
-    Does the action while surpressing output to console ``repeat --name empty-wheelbarrows --time 1200 command [ fix/empty-wheelbarrows --quiet ]`` Runs empty-wheelbarrows quietly every 1200 game ticks, which is once per in-game day.
+    Does the action while surpressing output to console.
+``repeat --name empty-wheelbarrows --time 1200 command [ fix/empty-wheelbarrows --quiet ]``
+    Runs empty-wheelbarrows quietly every 1200 game ticks, which is once per in-game day.